-- A student should have obtained a BAHons or BComHons degree in Tourism Management.
-The academic content of this degree must be to the satisfaction of the Dean and the Director of the School Tourism Management. - b) The student must have achieved an average of 65% for the honours degree to qualify for the MA or MCom in Tourism Management. - The student must demonstrate his/her ability to conduct research to the satisfaction of the Director of the Research Entity based on academic performance and an interview. - d) Prospective students must submit an abridged research proposal with regard to the interview. - All students are subject to the TOELF test to be completed successfully. - Final admission to the programme is determined by the applicable director and is also subject to current student numbers in the programme.
+a) A student should have obtained a BAHons or BComHons degree in Tourism Management.
+The academic content of this degree must be to the satisfaction of the Dean and the Director of the School Tourism Management.

+b) The student must have achieved an average of 65% for the honours degree to qualify for the MA or MCom in Tourism Management.

+- c) The student must demonstrate his/her ability to conduct research to the satisfaction of the Director of the Research Entity based on academic performance and an interview. - d) Prospective students must submit an abridged research proposal with regard to the interview. - e) All students are subject to the TOELF test to be completed successfully. - f) Final admission to the programme is determined by the applicable director and is also subject to current student numbers in the programme.

 Code: 5FTN01: E801P

-Campus: Potchefstroom

-Delivery mode: Full-time

 Module code Module description Credits

 TMBP871 Tourism Management: Dissertation 180

-180
+Total credits for the curriculum 180